 Arianna Huffington Overview:

-On July 15th, in 1950, prominent Greek journalist Konstantinos Stassinopoulus and his wife Elli welcomed their first daughter, Arianna, into the world.
-For the Stassinopoulus parents, showing Arianna, and her younger sister Agapi, how important education and self-care would be for their future success took great precedent in the girls’ childhoods.
+On July 15th, 1950, the prominent Greek journalist Konstantinos Stassinopoulus and his wife Elli welcomed their first daughter, Arianna, into the world.
+For the Stassinopoulus parents, showing Arianna, and her younger sister Agapi, how important education and self-care would be for their future success took great precedence in the girls’ childhoods.

 After graduating from Cambridge, Arianna decided to stay in London after she met a well-known English journalist by the name of Bernard Levin.
 While the relationship between the pair was romantic in nature, Levin also took the time to mentor Arianna, who had decided to pursue a career as a writer.
 In 1973, two years after meeting Levin, Arianna published her first book titled The Female Woman.

 It was in 1980, after her relationship with Levin fizzled, that Arianna Stassinopoulus decided to move to the United States.
 Over the coming years, she continued to work on her writing and in 1985 met Republican politician Michael Huffington, whom she married one year later.
 It wasn’t however until 1994, during Michael’s unsuccessful Senate bid, that Arianna Huffington would rise to national prominence for the role she played in his campaign.
 After having two children, Michael and Arianna divorced in 1997.

 For Huffington, the years following the divorce were largely spent in the political arena, which was highlighted by a brief run for California Governor against Arnold Schwarzenegger in 2003.
 It was until 2005 that Huffington decided to pursue a venture of a different type.
 Along with the support of wealthy businessman Kenneth Lerer, Huffington launched an online news website called The Huffington Post, which has since revolutionized the way that news is reported on the Internet.